 Yemeni forces backed by Apache helicopters from a Saudi-led coalition wrested the city of Houta from al Qaeda fighters after a gun battle on Friday morning, a local military official said.

-after a gun battle on Friday morning, a local military official said.
+ADEN: Yemeni forces backed by Apache helicopters from a Saudi-led coalition wrested the city of Houta from al Qaeda fighters after a gun battle on Friday morning, a local military official said.

-several hours of air strikes and heavy combat, the military official
+Government troops began their attack at daybreak and succeeded after several hours of air strikes and heavy combat, the military official told Reuters.

-told Reuters."The campaign to control Houta has been completed and it has been cleansed of al Qaeda and extremist elements," he said.
+"The campaign to control Houta has been completed and it has been cleansed of al Qaeda and extremist elements," he said.
 Several people were killed and injured on both sides and 48 militants were captured, he added.

 Saudi Arabia and its mostly Gulf Arab allies entered Yemen's civil war on March 26 last year in support of Yemen's internationally recognised government after it had been pushed into exile by the Iran-allied Houthi group.

-earns up to US$2 million every day by taxing imports of basic goods and
+A Reuters investigation this month revealed that the group earns up to US$2 million every day by taxing imports of basic goods and fuel.

-Until the attack on Houta, AQAP has suffered few territorial losses
+Until the attack on Houta, AQAP has suffered few territorial losses despite a stepped-up American campaign of air strikes and drone attacks on its bases.

 (Reporting by Mohammed Mukhashaf; Writing by Noah Browning; Editing by Andrew Heavens)